HakumenNC/docker-schemacrawler-reporting/README.md

 ...
 And avoid tears of blood :drop_of_blood:

+### No such host on pulling docker images

-* Got this issue (personnally experimented on Windows 10 at home...
+Got this issue (personnally experimented on Windows 10 at home...
 And randomly hapenned)?
 Please see https://docs.docker.com/docker-for-windows/troubleshoot/#networking-issues

 ```sh
 Unable to find image 'hello-world:latest' locally